Introduction

 and double click next-fast-turbo.code-workspace

-to open in VS Code, or, in VS Code navigate to File and then Open Workspace from File.code-workspace
+to open in VS Code, or, in VS Code navigate to File and then Open Workspace from File.You can rename this to match your project name.
+The extension,

 , must stay the same, but it can be changed to app-name.code-workspace